SymphonyOSF/oss-allegro/docs/ObjectStore.md

 Each user can only create Partitions which include their own userId which prevents denial of service attacks by users creating a Partition with a name calculated to collide with that used by another user.
-The owner of a Partition can assign a set of PodIds to the Partition with the effect that only users from thise Pods can access the data.
-The owner can also associate Object Store entitlements with the Partition which further limits access to users who have the required entitlements.
+The owner of a Partition can assign entitlements to the Partition to control who has access to the data contained in a partition.

 In addition to these physical access controls, in order to read the contents of an object, a user needs access to the encryption key which is controlled by the usual conversation membership functions.